Forest of lies

 The crack in my national pride was widening.

 Any criticism of policy was dangerous, we learned about the consequences when my friend, Park Ji-ho—the best hand-to-hand fighter in our regiment—was taken in the night and never seen again.
-With my mother’s love of revolutionary leaders guiding my way, I was counting the days until I was taken.
+With my mother’s love of revolutionary leaders guiding my way, I was counting the days until I was taken and never seen again.
+I would have to do something to prove my loyalty.

 END OF EXCERPT